 Division Chairs are to evaluate the eligibility of the participants in those proposals submitted to that division.
 The Program Chair shall determine participant eligibility across divisions once the proposals are submitted.

 Co-sponsored proposals are encouraged.
 Co-sponsorship occurs when more than one division recommends a specific panel for inclusion in the program.
 No more than two (2) Interest Divisions will be listed for co-sponsorship on a particular session.
 Panel producers must indicate each division being proposed as a co-sponsor on the “Review your submission information” page.
 Go to the bottom of the page and click on the green link that says “Add a co-Sponsor.”

 Panel/program participants MUST register for the convention.
 If you are a session organizer and/or moderator, please encourage panelists to register.
 BEA’s registration site opens in early December.
 If you have questions regarding the submission process, please email the appropriate Interest Division chair.

 Session Audio/Visual Capabilities

-Take note that session rooms have internet availability, projectors, screens and laptops but will NOT have DVD and/or VHS players.
-If you plan to play a DVD, please bring your laptop.
-Please let us know by January 31 if you have any special AV requests.
+Take note that session rooms have internet availability, projectors, panel mics, screens and laptops ONLY.
+If you have any other special AV requests (ie. handheld/lavalier mics, etc.) please let us know by January 31.

-COMPLETED Program Proposal Submissions must be submitted online through BEA’s submission site by 11:59 pm on September 15, 2019.
+COMPLETED Program Proposal Submissions must be submitted online through BEA’s submission site by 11:59 pm (local time) on September 15, 2022.